+Credit Hours Course Name and Number

+2 PHAR 3219 Practice Management: Institutional and Community

+Pharmacy Operations

-Credit Hours Course Name and Number 2 PHAR 3218 Practice Management: Financial Management 2 PHAR 3250 Clinical Correlations 5 4 PHAR 3405 Integrated Therapeutics and Practice V (Neuro and Psych) 4 PHAR 3406 Integrated Therapeutics and Practice VI (GI and Hep) 0 Co-curricular / IPE activity requirement electives.
+2 PHAR 3250 Clinical Correlations 5

+4 PHAR 3405 Integrated Therapeutics and Practice V (Neuro and Psych)

+4 PHAR 3406 Integrated Therapeutics and Practice VI (GI and Hep)

+0 Co-curricular / IPE activity requirement

+12 + \ Varies based on number of elective hours and rotation hours taken.
+See below:

+6 Six hours of electives required.
+These are primarily offered during the fall and spring semesters and most are designated as requiring P3 standing.
+Options for satisfying elective credits outside the traditional schedule or outside the 3rd professional year are available and are designated as off-schedule electives.
 Elective offerings will vary based on faculty availability.
 Each elective course contains two credit hours.
 See list of course descriptions for elective courses available in this academic cycle.

-12 + Varies based on number of elective hours and rotation hours taken.
-See below:

-6 Six hours of electives required.
-These are primarily offered during the fall and spring semesters and most are designated as requiring P3 standing.
-Options for satisfying elective credits outside the traditional schedule or outside the 3rd professional year are available and are designated as off-schedule